marine-predators-group/cams-nb/drafts/2019-11-20-Data-Wrangling---Rename-Pgenerosa_v074-Bismark-Coverage-Files-Scaffold-Names.md

 - [20191120_swoose_pgen_v074_renaming/](https://gannet.fish.washington.edu/Atumefaciens/20191120_swoose_pgen_v074_renaming)

-All files have also been uploaded to the [OSF repository](https://osf.io/yem8n/) for this project.
+All files have also been uploaded to the `bismark_coverage_files` folder in the [OSF repository](https://osf.io/yem8n/) for this project.